evarayHEIG/machle_labs/pw2/ex6.md

 > b) Explain in your own words the differences between instance-based learning and model-based learning.

-Instance-based learning stores the training examples and makes predictions using similarity to those stored instances (no global parametric model learned).
+Instance-based learning (or memory-based learning) stores the training examples and makes predictions using similarity to those stored instances (no global parametric model learned).
 The system “remembers” training points and uses them at inference.

 Model-based learning develops a model (a mapping function) from training data.
 At test time the model (not the raw training set) is used to predict.